kazurayam/TestObjectExtension/README.md

 You can download the zip from the [Releases](https://github.com/kazurayam/TestObjectExtension/releases) page and open it with Katalon Studio on your PC.

-This project was developed using v7.2.1.
+This project was developed using Katalon Studio v7.2.1.

 # Problem to solve